boobo94/boobo94.github.io/_posts/2021/01/2021-01-22-generate-ssh-key.md

 ---
 layout: post
 title:  Generate SSH key and add it to the ssh-agent
-summary:  Generate SSH key and add it to the ssh-agent
+summary:  Generate SSH key and add it to the ssh-agent.
+Simple guide to handle ssh keys on your own computer and use the key with ssh-agent.
 categories: devops
 tags:
 - devops